martinsolent/figma/docs/comp_props/child_4.md

 ![](../images/v_2/v_2-40.png)

-Finally click on the third button in the variant box and cool this State pressed
+Finally click on the third button in the variant box and call this State pressed

 ![](../images/v_2/v_2-41.png)